-Another program run by the Joyce Hansen Hall Food Bank ((801) 394.5944) is one that provides food aid, and it is located in Ogden Utah.
+- Another program run by the Joyce Hansen Hall Food Bank is of course a free pantry.
+It provides food aid, and it is located in Ogden Utah.
 There are help for low-income families, seniors and the unemployed.
 The food program serves seven counties across the Northern Utah area.
-While the program is extensive, the bottom line is that the food bank provides food baskets for low income families as well as homebound residents.
+While the program is extensive, the bottom line is that the food bank provides grocery baskets for low income families as well as homebound residents.

 The Ogden-Weber Community Action Partnership, Inc. will assist families and individuals of Weber County in obtaining proper nutrition though an on site food pantry.
 They also offer applications to other government benefit programs, including food stamp benefits in Utah.
 The community action agency also offers everything from applications to government grant money to job programs, housing resources, and other low-income assistance programs.
 Call (801) 399-9281.

 Many other free food banks and pantries support the area.
-There are other locations that offer free food and other programs in Ogden and the region.
+There are other locations that offer free food, hot meals and other programs in Ogden and the region.
 Some of those additional services include, but are not limited too, Thanksgiving and Christmas meals, clothing, and seasonal support such as holiday toys.
 The elderly can also get free Meals on Wheels.
-Find Weber County food pantries.
+Find Weber County free food pantries.

-Families living in poverty or that are struggling, such as from a job loss, can turn to statewide agencies too.
+- Families living in poverty or that are struggling, such as from a job loss, can turn to statewide agencies too.
 Case management is combined with emergency assistance.
-Or locate additional food pantries.
+Or locate additional UT food pantries.

 American Red Cross Of Northern Utah offers disaster services for victims of disasters, such as a fire.
 Other programs offer services to military families, such as emergency communications, counseling, and financial and credit services to military families.
 They also run the Utilities Assistance Program to clients with disabilities and the elderly in Weber County Utah.
 2955 Harrison Boulevard Ste 204, Ogden, UT 84403, call 801-627-0000

 Weber HEAT Programs – May have emergency federal government funds for paying heating bills and preventing disconnections.
 Call 801-394-9774.
-Or find more information on utility assistance in Utah.
+Or find more information on utility and energy bill assistance in Utah..

 Utah Department of Workforce Services (DWS) offers various social and public assistance programs, including SNAP food stamps or an EBT cards.
 There is also free government money from TANF cash aid, WIC, and low income housing resources.
 There may also be information on home care, Medicaid, and benefits for the disabled as well as elderly.
 Call the Eligibility Services Division at 1-866-435-7414.
 Click here for more details on TANF.